kristenmarie/shoe-store/README.md

 * Stores and shoe brands can't be saved with a blank name
   * Example input: ""
   * Example output: Name field cannot be left blank.
+* Brand and Store names cannot contain offensive language
+  * Example input: curmudgeon
+  * Example output: Name is reserved
+* Will not capitalize words in names that should remain lowercase.
+  * Example input: wooley and walkers
+  * Example output: Wooley and Walkers

 ## Setup/Installation Requirements